-Targets met and examples of Success Criteria met may be highlighted in Green.
-To illustrate success when being shared in whole class feedback
+Targets met and examples of Success Criteria met should be highlighted in Green.

 Developmental marking should only be used if it will have an impact on that particular aspect of a pupils learning.

 Developmental Marking

 Developmental marking should be linked to the Learning Objective and Success Criteria and/or individual writing target.